kinjalmore/bank-service/README.md

 Bank API Service Testing using Rest Assured

 # Prerequisites
-Java
+- Java

-Eclipse
+- Eclipse or any other Java IDE

-Maven (if using eclipse, install Maven Integration for Eclipse)
+- Maven (if using eclipse, install Maven Integration for Eclipse)

-TestNG (if using eclipse, install TestNG Integration for Eclipse)
+- TestNG (if using eclipse, install TestNG Integration for Eclipse)

 # Getting Started